-We have compiled some car rental tips while traveling abroad that you might find useful to have stress free and relaxing trip experience.
-Renting a car in your own country is fairy simple, but once abroad, there are several things you need to pay attention to and be extra careful.
+We have compiled some car rental tips while traveling abroad that you might find useful to have a stress-free and relaxing trip experience.
+Renting a car in your own country is fairly simple, but once abroad, there are several things you need to pay attention to and be extra careful.

 Why rent a car?

-Travelers usually rent a transport for two occasions – to move from city to city, or from A to B (or between attractions) and this is simple rental, you rent a car and drive between two locations to avoid buses, trains or other public types of transport.
-The second type of rental is when renting car during entire duration of your vacation and use it as you would use your own car back home – move around, go shopping, go between places, etc.
+Travelers usually rent transport for two occasions – to move from city to city, or from A to B (or between attractions) – this is a simple rental, you rent a car and drive between two locations to avoid buses, trains, or other public types of transport.
+The second type of rental is when renting a car during the entire duration of your vacation and using it as you would use your own car back home – move around, go shopping, go between places, etc.

 Renting a car has many advantages and some disadvantages, and we will explore them here.
 Here are some car rental tips for you.